trofimovamw/GInCovPipe/README.md

     │               ├── counts_*.tsv            # count matrix
     │               ├── header_*.tsv            # header files (seq. name & date)
     |               ├── range_*.tsv             # range of dates of the corresponding bin
-    |   ├── fixed_cigars_bins                   # binning results with modified CIGAR strings
-    │       ├── cal_week                        # binned by calendar week
-    │       ├── eq_days_10                      # binned by equal days
-    │       ├── eq_size_100                     # binned by equal number of sequences
-    │       ├── fuzzy_days_100                  # binned by equal number of sequences (fuzzy)
-    │               ├── bin_*.bam               # binned sequences as BAM
-    │               ├── bin_*.bai               # corresponding index BAM files
     │   ├── plots                               # Results plots (and tables)
     │   └── raw                                 # Preprocessed files
     │
     └── ...
 ```
-The final diversity analysis (plots and tables) can be found in the subfolder **results/plots**.
+The final diversity analysis (plots and tables) can be found in the subfolder **results/plots** and the smoothed spline trajectory can be found in subfolder **results/splines**.

 ## How to run this pipeline - A small instruction

 This is a small guide on how to run the pipeline.
-If you follow this instruction, it will be easier to understand what went wrong in case of any trouble :)
+If you follow this instruction, it will be easier to understand what went wrong in case of any trouble.

 ### 1. Prerequisites
 To run this pipeline, some tools have to be installed.
-While some are necessary (Snakemake, SamFixCigar), others are optional (Conda/Miniconda).
+While some are necessary (Snakemake), others are optional (Conda/Miniconda).
 However, we recommend to follow all steps, since we cannot guarantee functionality otherwise.

 #### 1.1 Install Conda/Miniconda - if you haven't yet